 Land Acquisition Manager

-Our excellent benefits package includes medical, dental, vision, 401(k) with employer match, vacation and sick leave.
+Team members enjoy an excellent benefits package that includes medical, dental, vision, 401(k) with employer match, paid time off and sick leave, plus home and mortgage discounts.
 We also offer competitive salaries with the potential for discretionary bonuses and/or commission structure (depending on the position).

 The Land Acquisition Manager assists with identifying new land acquisition opportunities that align with the land strategy and business plan goals of the division.
 Conduct research, provide analysis and manage land data for the purposes of maximizing the profit of existing and proposed land assets.